marcelpetrick/DevNotes/BeenThereSeenThat/20240131_Doulos_AnatomyLinuxEmbeddedSystem/README.md

 Q:
     What happens with the drivers in the bootloader stage?
 A:
-    Once the bootloader has finished it's job (ie. jump at the first instruction of the linux kernel), then the boot loader is finished.
+    Once the bootloader has finished its job (ie. jump at the first instruction of the linux kernel), then the boot loader is finished.
 At some point the RAM where the bootloader got loaded will be reused for other purposes.
 7:36 PM

 Webinar staffto everyone